A Guide To Category 1 Malaysian Employment Passes

 Overview

-A Category 1 EP is used to hire expats for senior roles with a minimum pay of RM10,000 / month.
-The visa has a maximum validity period of up to 60 months, though it will match the length of the employment contract and can be renewed if the work arrangement continues.
+A Category 1 EP is used to hire expats for senior roles with a minimum pay of RM20,000 / month.
+The visa has a potential maximum validity of up to 120 months (though in practice the upper ends are unlikely) and can be renewed indefinitely if the work arrangement continues and requirements are met.

-Throughout their stay, the holder is allowed to bring dependents and hire a foreign maid.
+The holder is allowed to bring dependents and hire a foreign maid for the duration of their visa’s validity.

 Dependents